Check out our pantry makeover and learn some real handy pantry organization ideas!

 To make things slide easier, Handan installed some heavy-duty shelf liner.

 She then spent a considerable amount of time calculating the optimal configuration for this space.
 Once she had it, we thought we were done.
 But there was a problem (isn’t there always?).
 She had originally loaded a lot of heavy stuff onto the shelves inside the door, and the door started to hang crooked.
 It was hard to close, as it rubbed on the floor.
-Though I didn’t take a before pic (since I was focused on coming up with a solution), I used a little Photoshop wizardry to show what it looked like.
+What to do?

 Okay, the pantry makeover was complete, but before I show you how it looks now, I believe I promised you some Calvin Klein action.
 So here’s the bonus round.